 Laughter To Treat Anxiety And Depression

 Laughter may indeed be the best medicine.
-Research has shown laughter may be the key behind the treatment of epilepsy and depression.
+Research has shown laughter may be the key to the treatment of epilepsy and depression.
 Findings also suggest laughter to be exceptionally effective to calm patients while performing awake brain surgeries.

 Unfortunately, in our competitive world, laughter doesn’t come easy.
 Instead, there are countless depressed people who are unable to cheer themselves up even with multiple anti-depressants.
-It is also unreasonable to expect people undergoing brain surgeries to laugh while having their brain probed and scraped.
+It is also unreasonable to expect people undergoing brain surgeries to laugh while having their brains probed and scraped.

-Thanks to Neuroscientists at Emory University School of Medicine, stimulating laughter through electric stimulus to the brain might be a possible alternative.
+Thanks to Neuroscientists at Emory University School of Medicine, stimulating laughter through the electric stimulus to the brain might be a possible alternative.
 The neuroscientists at Emery have discovered a technique to initiate immediate laughter by using electric currents to stimulate the cingulum bundle, a white matter tract in the brain.
 The laughter thus stimulated was followed by a sense of calm and happiness.